TheFlightSims/windowsserver-mgmttools/README.md

 ***The repo consists of three parts***

 * **[.makevs](https://github.com/TheFlightSims/windowsserver-mgmttools/tree/master/.makevs):** Make Visual Studio offline layout.
-It is recommended to fully editing in this project.
+It is recommended to fully edit this project.
 * **winser-mgmttools.sln:** solution files, contains all required paths for all projects.
 * **The rest of the files and folders:** Project files and folders.